andrewcumming/phys512/_sources/outline.md

 Your grade will be based on

 - Homeworks (30%), given out every 1-2 weeks during the term.
 The lowest homework score will be dropped when calculating the final grade.
 - Project (30%).
-The project component will involve developing a code to investigate a physics problem of interest to the student.
-The project will be due at the end of term.
-More information will be provided in the first week of classes.
+In teams of 2-3 students, the project component will involve developing a code to investigate a physics problem of interest to the student.
+The topic must be decided on and approved by the instructor by mid-October, and the project will be due at the end of term.
+More information and suggestions for topics will be provided in the first week of classes.
 - Take-home final exam (40%).
 The take-home exam will be available for a 72 hour period and designed to be completed in 3 hours.

 Lecture notes and assignments will be made available through this website.
 Homework and project submissions will be through each students private Github repository.
 Grades will be distributed in myCourses.